MicrosoftDocs/quantum-docs/articles/tutorial-qdk-quantum-random-number-generator.md

 1. Copy and paste the following code into the code editor.

     ```qsharp
-    namespace Tutorial {
-        open Microsoft.Quantum.Convert;
-        open Microsoft.Quantum.Intrinsic;
-        open Microsoft.Quantum.Math;

-        @EntryPoint()
+    import Microsoft.Quantum.Convert.*;
+    import Microsoft.Quantum.Math.*;

     operation Main() : Int {
         let max = 100;
         Message($"Sampling a random number between 0 and {max}: ");

         // Generate random number in the 0..max range.
         return GenerateRandomNumberInRange(max);
     }

     /// # Summary
     /// Generates a random number between 0 and `max`.
     operation GenerateRandomNumberInRange(max : Int) : Int {
         // Determine the number of bits needed to represent `max` and store it
         // in the `nBits` variable.
 Then generate `nBits` random bits which will
         // represent the generated random number.
         mutable bits = [];
         let nBits = BitSizeI(max);
         for idxBit in 1..nBits {
             set bits += [GenerateRandomBit()];
         }
         let sample = ResultArrayAsInt(bits);

         // Return random number if it is within the requested range.
         // Generate it again if it is outside the range.
         return sample > max ?
 GenerateRandomNumberInRange(max) | sample;
     }

     /// # Summary
     /// Generates a random bit.
     operation GenerateRandomBit() : Result {
         // Allocate a qubit.
         use q = Qubit();

         // Set the qubit into superposition of 0 and 1 using the Hadamard
         // operation `H`.
         H(q);

         // At this point the qubit `q` has 50% chance of being measured in the
         // |0〉 state and 50% chance of being measured in the |1〉 state.
         // Measure the qubit value using the `M` operation, and store the
         // measurement value in the `result` variable.
         let result = M(q);

         // Reset qubit to the |0〉 state.
         // Qubits must be in the |0〉 state by the time they are released.
         Reset(q);

         // Return the result of the measurement.
         return result;

         // Note that Qubit `q` is automatically released at the end of the block.
     }
-    }

     ```

-1. Select the number of shots to run, and click **Run**.
+1. Select the number of shots to run, and select **Run**.
 1. The results are displayed in the histogram and in the **Results** fields.
-1. Click **Explain code** to prompt Copilot to explain the code to you.
+1. Select **Explain code** to prompt Copilot to explain the code to you.

 > [!TIP]
-> From Copilot in Azure Quantum, you can open your program in [VS Code for the Web](https://vscode.dev/quantum) by clicking on the VS Code logo button in the right-hand corner of the code editor.
+> From Copilot in Azure Quantum, you can open your program in [VS Code for the Web](https://vscode.dev/quantum) by selecting the VS Code logo button in the right-hand corner of the code editor.

 ### [Q# program in Visual Studio Code](#tab/tabid-vscode)